bpg/rxtx-maven/README.md

 #RXTX Maven Wrapper
-A simple Bash script to download, wrap and and install RXTX library as a Maven artifact in local repository.
-The artifact includes jar, sources and binary .so (Linux x64 only)
+A simple Bash script to download, wrap and install RXTX library as a Maven artifact in local repository.
+The artifact includes jar, sources and native .so library (Linux x64 only)

 #Usage

-The java library can be simply used as any regular Maven dependency:
+The java library can be simply used as any other regular Maven dependency:

 pom.xml